bronnn/tools/README.md

 Gets username, device name, vendor, model and serial number

 ### Get-CE-Devices.ps1
 Exports list of mobile devices connected to O365.
-Used as part of Cyber Essentials when Intune is not available/used by client Combination of Get-MobileDevice & Get-MobileDeviceStatistics
+Used as part of Cyber Essentials when Intune is not available/used by client.
+Combination of Get-MobileDevice & Get-MobileDeviceStatistics